RoshnaVakkeel/be-inspired-drf-api/README.md

 ##### Post Views
 Django generics API views were used for Post model:
-- ListAPIView enables:
+- ListAPICreateView enables:
+	- Users to create Posts
-	- Users to retrieve a list of posts
+	- Users to retrieve a list of Posts
 - RetrieveUpdateDestroyAPIView enables:
 	- Users to obtain a single Post instance
 	- Users to update a single Post instance (if they own it)